smedlymoise/Innovation_AI/readme.md

 An entry for the **BMCC AI Innovation Challenge for Social Good** (Fall 2024).
 This project is a centralized hub for students at Borough of Manhattan Community College (BMCC), designed to provide access to campus resources, social connections, academic support, and more using the power of AI to help new students bridge the gap into college life while promoting diversity in STEM.

+For the project, please go to: https://github.com/smedlymoise/AI_Innovation (we screwed up the github repo... don't ask! or look at the code too closely)

 ## Key Features

 - **Campus Map** - Navigate through BMCC’s four locations easily.